spargojs/spargo/README.md

 #### getters

-Used to add a more complicated expression to other features
+Used to add a more complicated expression to other features.

 ```html
 <div ignite="home">